openstack/blazar/doc/source/contributor/development.rst

 ..

-If you see any pep8/pylint errors in your code, it's mandatory to fix them before sending your change on review.
+If you see any pep8/pylint errors in your code, it is mandatory to fix them before sending your change for review.

 Testing Guidelines
 ------------------